futuresuper/fs-website-2021/src/pages/privacy-policy.md

 ## About this policy

-The _​Privacy Act 1988​_ requires organisations that are bound by the ​*Australian Privacy Principles*​ to have a privacy policy.
+The Privacy Act 1988 requires organisations that are bound by the Australian Privacy Principles to have a privacy policy.
 This privacy policy sets out the way in which we collect and handle personal information.

 We may amend or update this policy from time to time.
 If this happens, we will keep you posted via our website.
 If you do not agree with the changes, you must cease accessing the website.
 If you continue to access or use the website after the changes come into effect, we will assume that you have agreed to them.

 ## What we do